Skip to main content

 Aurora uses a permission model that controls which API operations a token can perform.
 Permissions are managed at the partner level and automatically inherited by all merchant tokens under that partner.

-Every API Token in Aurora is scoped to either a merchant or a partner:
+Every API key in Aurora is scoped to either a merchant or a partner:

-• Merchant tokens can only access data and operations for that specific merchant.
+• Merchant API keys can only access data and operations for that specific merchant.

-• Partner tokens operate across all merchants that belong to the partner.
+• Partner API keys operate across all merchants that belong to the partner.

-When you generate an API Token in the Aurora Portal, the token is automatically associated with your account's scope.
+When you generate an API key in the Aurora Portal, the API key is automatically associated with your account's scope.

 Permission Inheritance

-If a merchant belongs to a partner, the merchant's API Token inherits the partner's permission set.
-The partner's permissions act as an allowlist — they define the maximum set of API operations available to any merchant under that partner.
+If a merchant belongs to a partner, the merchant's API key inherits the partner's permission set.
+The partner's permissions act as an allowlist.
+They define the maximum set of API operations available to any merchant under that partner.

 This means: